ngs-docs/2022-GGG201b-lab/hw-3.md

 ```
 and then load `rnaseq-workflow.Rmd` and knit it to HTML.

-Verify that your HTML workflow report has the new data sets in the PCA and the MDS, and that the gene report has four dots for each condition.
+Verify that your HTML workflow report shows the new data sets in the PCA and the MDS plots, and that the individual gene report has four points for each condition.

-## 4. Push your files to github, and/or save them
+## 4. Save your files to your local computer

 You'll have four changed files to preserve and hand in.
 They are: